black-fuse/TimingSystem/README.md

 First of all you need a Minecraft server running [Paper](https://papermc.io).
 Then you can get started by following these easy steps:

 1. Download the TimingSystem version that is built for your MC server version.
 If you are running MC 1.21.4 or newer use the [latest release](https://github.com/FrostHexABG/TimingSystem/releases/latest/).
 If you are running MC 1.21.1 or lower use version [2.3.x](https://github.com/FrostHexABG/TimingSystem/releases/tag/2.3).
-2. Add World Edit or [FastAsyncWorldEdit](https://www.spigotmc.org/resources/fastasyncworldedit.13932/) to your /plugins folder.
+2. Add [FastAsyncWorldEdit](https://www.spigotmc.org/resources/fastasyncworldedit.13932/) to your /plugins folder.
 3. [Optional] Add [DecentHolograms](https://www.spigotmc.org/resources/decentholograms-1-8-1-20-1-papi-support-no-dependencies.96927/) to enable the use of hologram leaderboards.